 Changing the type or size of multiple image files at once

 When working with different image files you may need to change the size, format, or other settings for a number of reasons.
-Whether it's to allow them to work with a website, fit onto a CD, mail them to your friends or family, the process can be time-consuming.
-It is even worse when working with dozens or even hundreds of different files, it can be very time consuming to open each of the files manually and change them.
+Whether it's to allow them to work with a website, fit onto a CD, or mail them to your friends or family, the process can be time-consuming.
+It is even worse when working with dozens or even hundreds of different files as they would normally all have to opened and changed manually.

 - Download and install IrfanView onto your computer.
 You can find a download for this program at: http://www.irfanview.com/